Toothache and Treatment

 Now let's first explain the causes of toothache:

-- Presence of tooth abrasions
+- Presence of tooth wear

 Treatment of Toothache